Skip to main content

 The Tender Point Criteria

-Doctors conducted the tender point exam by applying pressure to 18 specified areas.
-If 11 or more elicited pain, a fibromyalgia diagnosis was given, providing the pain persisted for more than three months.
-The tender point exam documented the reduced pain thresholds in fibromyalgia, and it was deemed to be 90% accurate, if done correctly.
+Doctors conducted the tender point exam by applying pressure to 18 specified areas.1 If 11 or more elicited pain, a fibromyalgia diagnosis was given, providing the pain persisted for more than three months.
+By pressing on the tender points, doctors documented reduced pain thresholds in patients.
+In addition, the exam was deemed to be 90 percent accurate, if done correctly.

 Identifying tender areas in patients is important because two studies funded by AFSA show that they are treatable myofascial trigger points or MTPs.
 Active MTPs radiate pain to other body regions, magnify the number of areas that hurt, and restrict range of motion.
 Research shows that treating just one troublesome MTP leads to a measurable reduction in fibromyalgia pain.

 The tender point diagnosis was abandoned due to pitfalls.
-Many doctors weren’t trained on how to perform the exam and even those who did the evaluation tended to use a variety of techniques.
+Many doctors weren’t trained in how to perform the exam and even those who did the evaluation tended to use a variety of techniques.
 Worse yet, men often went undiagnosed because the criteria were tested in women.
-Men have higher pain thresholds, so doctors should have applied more pressure in their male patients (but they didn’t).
+Men have higher pain thresholds, so doctors needed to apply more pressure in their male patients (but they didn’t).
 This led to the misnomer that fibromyalgia was a woman’s disease, yet close to 35 percent of patients are men.

 On a positive note, an AFSA-funded study asked people with fibromyalgia to mark on a body diagram their most painful areas.
 The results are shown for one side of the body (i.e., 11 pairs or 22 total) in the diagram above.
-As you will read in the section on muscle pain relief, all are treatable MTPs.
-Plus, patients are able to identify most of these tender MTP areas … so you may be able to treat them yourself with a little help.
+As you will read in the section on Muscle Pain Relief, all are treatable MTPs.
+Plus, patients can identify most of these tender MTP areas … so you may be able to treat them yourself with a little help.

 Current Survey-Driven Diagnosis